-A bold and intriguing design talent, in his comparatively short career Olivier Theyskens has headed two Parisian fashion houses and founded and closed his own label.
+An intriguing design talent, in his comparatively short career Olivier Theyskens has headed two Parisian fashion houses and founded and closed his own label.
 Most recently he was the creative director of Theory, having initially launched a capsule collection entitled Theysken’s Theory with the contemporary label, founded by Andrew Rosen and now owned by Fast Retailing.

-Theyskens attended the prestigious École Nationale Supérieure des Arts Visuels de la Cambre to study fashion design, but dropped out in 1997 to start his own label.
+Theyskens told Out of Order magazine that as a child he loved playing with clothes and fabrics, a passion that drove the decision to attend the École Nationale Supérieure des Arts Visuels de la Cambre to study fashion design in 1994.
+In 1997, the burgeoning designer dropped out to start his own label.
 His first collections were contemporaneously described as gothic extravaganzas, and were created from bed sheets that his grandmother gave to him.
 Without sufficient financial support, he was forced to close his label.

 Theyskens then began creating stage costumes for the Théâtre de la Monnaie.
 He was brought to the wider public’s attention when, in 1998, Madonna wore one of his dresses to the Academy Awards.